RobertTalbert/calculus/w2021/201-assessment-w2021.md

 - Learning Targets, assessed primarily through Checkpoints but students can also do video, oral assessments, or make-your-own (*put limitations and deadlines on the alternatives*)
 	- Provide acceptable evidence of skill on a LT once: "Proficiency"
-	- Provide acceptable evidence of skil
+	- Provide acceptable evidence of skill on a LT twice: "Mastery"
+	- 16 LT's in all, 6 core.
+	- No penalty for doing work that does not meet grading standard.
+BUT, only Mastery counts.
 - AEPs (should be 8-10 of these in all)
 - WeBWorK (16 questions per module -- 4 review, 6 each for A/B)
 - Daily Prep (two per module -- once for each A/B)

+Quantities: 16 learning targets (6 core), 8-10 AEPs,

 ## Second look 2020-12-22 08:46:31